Joey Meneses Player Props: Nationals vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.95 team ERA ranks 10th across all MLB pitching staffs.
+- The Rangers' 3.99 team ERA ranks 10th among all MLB pitching staffs.

-- The Rangers allow the eighth-fewest home runs in baseball (92 total, one per game).
+- The Rangers surrender the 10th-fewest home runs in baseball (95 total, 1.1 per game).

-- Heaney makes the start for the Rangers, his 17th of the season.
-He is 5-5 with a 4.12 ERA and 89 strikeouts in 83 2/3 innings pitched.
+- Dunning makes the start for the Rangers, his 12th of the season.
+He is 8-1 with a 2.71 ERA and 55 strikeouts in 86 1/3 innings pitched.

-- In his last appearance on Sunday, the lefty threw five scoreless innings against the Houston Astros while surrendering three hits.
+- The righty's most recent time out was on Tuesday against the Boston Red Sox, when he tossed six innings, surrendering one earned run while giving up six hits.

-- The 32-year-old has an ERA of 4.12, with 9.7 strikeouts per nine innings, in 16 games this season.
-Opponents have a .229 batting average against him.
+- The 28-year-old has amassed an ERA of 2.71, with 5.7 strikeouts per nine innings, in 19 games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.